PeculiarVentures/csrhelp/README.md

 *  IIS

-It supports both ECC and RSA certificate requests and also uses [PKIjs](https://pkijs.org) to directly generate keys and certificate requests using [WebCrypto](http://www.w3.org/TR/WebCryptoAPI/).
+It supports both ECC and RSA certificate requests and will use use [WebCrypto](http://www.w3.org/TR/WebCryptoAPI/) and [PKIjs](https://pkijs.org) to directly generate keys and certificate requests if the browser supports it.

 ## Getting Started